spencerhcheng/printf/README.md

 # 0x10.
 C - printf

-##COLLABORATORS
+#COLLABORATORS
-001 - Willis Lau - github: `lauwillis1991`
+Willis Lau - github: `lauwillis1991`
-002 - Spencer Cheng - github: `spencerhcheng`
+Spencer Cheng - github: `spencerhcheng`

 ## GOAL
 The goal of this project is to: